m-a-x-s-e-e-l-i-g/MediaNav-to-Evolution-Upgrade/README.md

 - Uses more RAM then the MediaNav Evolution software.
 - Stuttering when playing music over Bluetooth.

 Upgrading to 7.0.5.MD solved these issues for me.
+Also I noticed:
+- Improved touch response.
+- Remembers volume level when turning off the car.
-However there's a very noticeable delay in sound playing over Bluetooth.
+- Adds very noticeable delay in sound playing over Bluetooth.

 ## Confirmed working on:
 - MediaNav 4.1.0 in a Renault Clio IV (4th generation 2012 model) ⚠️ [Warning for issue #7](https://github.com/m-a-x-s-e-e-l-i-g/MediaNav-to-Evolution-Upgrade/issues/7)